satyadeep11singh/reddit-etl-dashboard/README.md

 3. **Run ETL**: Fetch latest posts from selected subreddit
 4. **Generate Report**: Create interactive visualization
 5. **View Charts**: Click titles to open posts on Reddit

+⚠️ **Important**: When you click "Generate Report", your browser may block the popup window. **Allow popups** in your browser to view the interactive report.
+Check for popup notifications in your browser's address bar.

 ### From Terminal
 ```bash